AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 7.1.2 SS Each successive read of an external state will result in the last value explicitly written if Async_Writers => False.
+      :Trace Unit: PR 7.1.2 SS Each successive read of an external state will result in the last value explicitly written if Async_Writers => False.